dmandalidis/docker-client/README.md

 docker-client is built and tested against the six most recent minor releases of Docker.
 Right now these are 17.03.1~ce - 17.12.1~ce (specifically the ones [here][1]).
 We upload the artifact tested on Docker 17.12.1~ce.
-See [Docker docs on the mapping between Docker version and API version][3].
+See *API version matrix* section on [Docker docs on the mapping between Docker version and API version][3].

 ## Download